Alex427427427/obsidian_1/Art/Lessons from 20th Century Boys/Problems.md

 Some characters were useless - Yukiji, Kanna (later)

-Climaxes were overexaggerated, but at the same time underplayed and over too soon. (maybe this is ok?)
+Climaxes were overexaggerated, but at the same time underplayed and over too soon.

 Not really shown how the conspiracy grew.